tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-2.md

 #### Limits of the Scale Out Topology

 Adding proxy servers should normally increase the performance.
 There are, however, scenarios where adding servers actually can decrease the performance.
 How?
 Consider you have a news portal, where you introduce new articles and pages every minute.
 A Dispatcher invalidates by "auto-invalidation": Whenever a page is published, all pages in the cache on the same site are invalidated.
-This is a useful feature – we covered this in [Part 1](chapter-1.md) of this series – but it also means, that when you have frequent changes on your website you are invalidating the cache quite often.
+This is a useful feature – we covered this in [Chapter 1](chapter-1.md) of this series – but it also means, that when you have frequent changes on your website you are invalidating the cache quite often.
 If you  only have one Dispatcher per Publish instance, the first visitor requesting a page, triggers a re-caching of that page.
 The second visitor already gets the cached version.

 If you have two Dispatchers, the second visitor has a 50% chance that the page is not cached, and he would then experience a larger latency when that page is rendered again.
 Having even more Dispatchers per Publish makes things even worse.
 What happens is, that the Publish server receives more load because it has to re-render the page for each Dispatcher separately.